collective/collective.soupstrainer/README.rst

 An instance of the SoupStrainer class can be called directly with one argument.
-The argument can either be a string, in which case it will internally be parsed by beautifulsoup4 and the result will be unicode, or it can be a parsed HTML tree created by beautifulsoup4, in which case it will be modified in place and be returned again.
+The argument can either be a string, in which case it will internally be parsed by beautifulsoup4 and the result will be unicode (or string in python 3), or it can be a parsed HTML tree created by beautifulsoup4, in which case it will be modified in place and be returned again.